-Submissions are invited for the Design History Society Essay Prize, established in 1997 in order to maintain high standards in design history in higher education.
-Two essay prizes are awarded annually; one to an undergraduate student and the other to a postgraduate (MA or PhD).
+Submissions are invited for the Design History Society Essay Prizes, established in 1997 to foster and support high standards in design history research in higher education.
+The awards recognise exceptional student contributions to the field of design history.

-The Essay Prize includes:
+The Undergraduate and Postgraduate Essay Prize includes:

-- £100 in Oxford University Press publications
+- £100 in Oxford University Press book tokens

-Winners of the DHS Essay Prize are announced at the Annual DHS Conference.
+Winners of the Essay Prize are announced at the Annual DHS Conference.
 All authors are informed of the competition results in late July.

-Essay Award Criteria
+Essay Prize Criteria

-In order to obtain the highest standards for the Design History Society Essay Prize, each submission must be nominated by a professional in the field.
+In order to obtain the highest standards for the Design History Society Essay Prize, each submission must be supported by a professional in the field.
 Consideration should be given to the following selection criteria:

 - The following attributes should be present in every essay selected for submission, both at undergraduate and postgraduate level:

-The essay should demonstrate a mature and novel approach to issues, themes, and discourses currently relevant in the field of design history
+The essay should demonstrate a mature and novel approach to issues, themes, and discourses currently relevant in the field of design history.

-The essay should demonstrate excellence in terms of breadth of research and should combine a good balance of primary and secondary sources
+The essay should demonstrate excellence in terms of breadth of research and should combine a good balance of primary and secondary sources.

 Methods of research and delivery should reflect good practice in design history.
 For example, an ideal essay would demonstrate one or more of the following:

 · detailed, object-focused description and analysis

 · application of appropriate historical approaches (social, economic, cultural, etc.)

 · correct use of discipline-specific methodologies (archaeology, anthropology, etc.)

 Competence in questioning the essay’s subject material and engaging incorporated resources, discourses and methods should be present and coherent.
-Submissions should surpass description of their material and demonstrate an ability to critically engage in their subject matter to further an argument
+Submissions should surpass description of their material and demonstrate an ability to critically engage in their subject matter to further an argument.

 - Finally, the essay should:

 • be well-structured, well-written and presented to a high standard

 • include appropriate citations (footnotes or endnotes) and bibliography

-- be written in English
+• be written in English